zsoltk/compose-router/README.md

     }
 }
 ```

+For more usage examples see the example apps.

 To go back in the back stack, you can either call the `.pop()` method programmatically, or just press the back button on the device (see next section for back press integration).